lesliefinlayson/Small_Business_Analysis/README.md

 <img width="349" alt="2021-11-22 (10)" src="https://user-images.githubusercontent.com/84471904/142949564-7cdd24d1-2614-4a26-9264-21fc00982930.png">

-Ran two queries:
+Queries (all shown on Tableau dashboard):

-• Count how many projects over the estimate and how many projects with actual costs under estimate (chart shown on Tableau dashboard)
+• Count how many projects over the estimate and how many projects with actual costs under estimate

+• Sum of Gain_or_Loss column

-• Created a new table listing jobs where loss was greater than $500 ((chart shown on Tableau dashboard)
+• Created a new table listing jobs where loss was greater than $500